suaveolent/ha-hoymiles-wifi/README.md

 - Hoymiles DTU-WLite
 - Hoymiles DTU-Pro (S)

 ## Warning

+> [!CAUTION]
-Please refrain from using the current power limitation feature for zero feed-in, as it may lead to damaging the inverter due to excessive writes to the EEPROM.
+> Please refrain from using the current power limitation feature for zero feed-in, as it may lead to damaging the inverter due to excessive writes to the EEPROM.

 ## Installation